-Hip opener exercises are game changers.
-They take you from a stage where you might be trying to execute a pose for many months unsuccessfully, to the point where it happens and you almost wonder how.
-These will help relax the gluteus and really open-up the hips.
+Hip-opener exercises are game changers.
+They take you from a stage where you might be trying to execute a pose for many months unsuccessfully to the point where it happens, and you almost wonder how.
+These will help relax the gluteus and open up the hips.

-The series of exercises proposed will render the hamstrings muscles and hip joints more flexible.
-The key here is to have a relaxed breathing.
-If, you feel some level of pain and the will to rush, just lower the intensity of the stretch.
-Focus on synchronising both stretch and breath together.
+The proposed exercise series will render the hamstrings muscles and hip joints more flexible.
+The key here is to have relaxed breathing.
+If you feel pain and the will to rush, lower the intensity of the stretch.
+Focus on synchronizing both stretches and breathing together.

 We will bend from different positions.
 Along the way, I will explain the benefits of the stretches.

-This is not necessarily an area that receives much attention, but working on upper parts of your body is as important as the lower ones.
+This is not necessarily an area that receives much attention, but working on the upper parts of your body is as essential as the lower ones.
 We will work on specific exercises that relax the arms, create flexibility around the shoulders and straighten the spine.

-You will learn how to reach both hands behind your back and how to reach the ceiling with your arms.
-It will not be as easy as it sounds.
+You will learn to reach both hands behind your back and the ceiling with your arms.
+It will be more challenging than it sounds.

 ▪️ Back/spine maintenance

 The last part of our flexibility session deals with restoring the alignment of your spine.
-From all the bending moves we did, we put our back to work.
-Even if we did it in a safe way, we still want to readjust the spine and relax our back.
+We put our back to work from all the bending moves we did.
+Even if we did it safely, we still want to readjust the spine and relax our back.

-In order to repeat your flexibility session regularly, you must reset your body.
+To repeat your flexibility session regularly, you must reset your body.
 This reset takes place during the recovery practice.
-There are two parts in the recovery.
-One, where you lie down and breath slowly.
-Another one, is when you sit in a meditative posture and execute some breathing exercises.
+There are two parts to recovery.
+One, where you lie down and breathe slowly.
+Another one is sitting in a meditative posture and executing breathing exercises.

 ✪ Lie down

-Lie flat on your back with your palms opened.
+Lie flat on your back with your palms open.
 Spread your legs about 2 feet apart.
-As you take slow and deep breath, you let these breaths travel all over your body, paying special attention to places that were put under stress.
-You might, for example, start from your toes, then focus on your ankles, knees, joints etc…
+As you take slow and deep breaths, you let these breaths travel all over your body, paying particular attention to places that were put under stress.
+You might, for example, start from your toes, then focus on your ankles, knees, joints etc.

 Seat in a comfortable position where your spine is straight.
-As we do 3 exercises make sure your eyes are closed and your breathing patterns regular.
+As we do three exercises, ensure your eyes are closed, and your breathing patterns are regular.

-To watch the full session just click on the video below.
+Watch the full session here.
 If you have any questions please don’t hesitate to let me know.
-PUT VIDEO OF SESSION

 5. When can I see results?

-Most people want to know “when will I see improvement?”, but many fail to recognise when great progress is happening.
-That’s because they are too focus on the full execution of the stretch.
-And what tend to happen is that people give-up when in essence they are on the right path.
-I therefore created a checklist to help you track your progress over time.
-T0 stand for the day you start (we can call it T1 but I like T0 because in essence you have not done anything yet).
-If you follow this checklist you will be able to assess where you need to put more effort, what is going well etc…
+Most people want to know, “when will I see improvement?” but many fail to recognize when significant progress is happening.
+That’s because they are too focused on the complete execution of the stretch.
+And what tends to happen is that people give up even if they are on the right path.
+I, therefore, created a checklist to help you track your progress over time.
+T0 stands for the day you start (we can call it T1, but I like T0 because, in essence, you have not done anything yet).
+If you follow this checklist, you will be able to assess where you need to put more effort, what is going well, etc.

 |FLEXIBILITY STRETCHES CHALLENGE||T0.||T15.||T30.||T48.|